smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Keyboards/index.md

-# Keyboard
+# Popup Keyboards

 ## Presenting a Keyboard
-Presenting a keyboard or a searchable menu requires you to additionally implement the @![iOS]`SDLKeyboardDelegate`!@ @![android, javaSE, javaEE]`KeyboardListener`!@.
-Note that the `initialText` in the keyboard case often acts as "placeholder text" *not* as true initial text.
+Presenting a keyboard or a popup menu with a search field requires you to implement the @![iOS]`SDLKeyboardDelegate`!@@![android, javaSE, javaEE]`KeyboardListener`!@.
+Note that the `initialText` in the keyboard case often acts as "placeholder text" and not as true initial text.

 !!!
 NOTE
 Keyboards are unavailable for use in many countries when the driver is distracted.
 This is often when the vehicle is moving above a certain speed, such as 5 miles per hour.